 Publishing their findings in the journal Science, the team finds that subject to certain conditions, more granular alternatives out-perform larger scale technologies in a number of important ways.

 Lead researcher Dr Charlie Wilson, at UEA, said: “A rapid proliferation of low-carbon innovations distributed throughout our energy system, cities, and homes can help drive faster and fairer progress towards climate targets.

 “We find that big new infrastructure costing billions is not the best way to accelerate decarbonisation.
 Governments, firms, investors, and citizens should instead prioritise smaller-scale solutions which deploy faster.
 This means directing funding, policies, incentives, and opportunities for experimentation away from the few big and towards the many small.”

-“Smaller scale innovations are not a panacea,” added co-author Dr Nuno Bento, of the University Institute of Lisbon, “but in many different contexts they outperform larger-scale alternatives as a means of accelerating low-carbon transformation to meet global climate targets.”
+“Smaller-scale innovations are not a panacea,” added co-author Dr Nuno Bento, of the University Institute of Lisbon, “but in many different contexts they outperform larger-scale alternatives as a means of accelerating the low-carbon transformation to meet global climate targets.”

 ‘Granular technologies to accelerate decarbonization’, C Wilson, A Grubler, N Bento,